marinadunn/SHIFT-STAC-demo/README.md

 -`requirements.txt`: the complete list of required packages for Python venv creation

--`demo.ipynb`: tutorial Jupyter notebook
+-`data_visualization_demo.ipynb`: demo Jupyter notebook of visualization and analysis for example dataset

 ## Instructions

-If running the demo on SHIFT-SMCE, the files are already available on s3://dh-shift-curated/demo/, and the required packages have already been installed in the environment.
+If running this demo on the SHIFT-SMCE, files are already available in the AWS S3 bucket `dh-shift-curated` under `/demo/`, and the required packages have already been installed in the environment.

 If you prefer to work on the demo locally, you can also download this repo by running: